tadd/gnome-wayland-fix-window-op.so/README.md

 ## Usage

-1. `make`
+1. `make`.
 2. Launch any GTK3 application with
-   `LD_PRELOAD=$PWD/gnome-wayland-fix-window-op.so <yourappnamehere>`
+   `LD_PRELOAD=$PWD/gnome-wayland-fix-window-op.so <yourappnamehere>`.
-3. Enjoy your ordinary and normal desktop life
+3. Enjoy your ordinary and normal desktop life.
-4. Wait for the canonical specs and impls to remove this hack
+4. Wait for the canonical specs and impls to remove this hack.

 ## Tricks